logaretm/vee-validate/packages/docs/content/guide/overview.md

 ## Getting Started

+vee-validate primarily makes use of higher-order components to validate your fields, in the next examples you will find `Field`, `Form` and `ErrorMessage` components being used, don't worry about them for now as they are documented extensively later on.

 ### Using a script tag

 You can use vee-validate with a script tag and a CDN, import the library like this: